maw/fmt.js/README.md

     node> fmt("c uses opening and closing %{\\}}s; lisp uses parenthesis", args);
     'c uses opening and closing closing braces; lisp uses parenthesis'

 Pretty convenient.
-Anything that's a valid key in a javascript object can go between `"%{"` and `"}"`, although as a matter of style and maintainability,  you would probably do well to limit yourself to keys matching `/[a-zA-Z][a-zA-Z0-9_]*/`.
+Anything, with one exception, that's a valid key in a javascript object can go between `"%{"` and `"}"`.
+The exception is `,`, which is used to separate additional formatting directives from keys.
+However, as a matter of style and maintainability, you would probably do well to limit yourself to keys matching `/[a-zA-Z][a-zA-Z0-9_]*/`.
 In particular, it gets ugly when you use keys containing `}`.

 Issues: